-JENNIFER MAKI, 51 North York, ON Canada Director since May 12, 2021
+JENNIFER MAKI, 52 North York, ON Canada Director since May 12, 2021

 Ms. Maki, CA/CPA, is an accomplished mining executive and finance expert with strong leadership experience in public mining companies operating in complex international jurisdictions.
-She is the former Executive Director of Vale Base Metals and CEO Vale Canada and prior to that she held the role of EVP and CFO, Vale Base Metals.
+She is the former Executive Director of Vale Base Metals and CEO of Vale Canada.
+Prior to that she held the role of EVP and CFO at Vale Base Metals.
 Ms. Maki began her professional career in the mining group with PricewaterhouseCoopers.
 She is presently a Director and Chair of the Audit Committee at Franco-Nevada Corporation, and is a Director and Chair of the Audit Committee at Baytex Energy Corp.